Electrification Reach Code

-The City is taking strides to reduce greenhouse gas emissions in our buildings, by way of electrification.
-Electrification is the process of converting fossil fuel operated equipment and appliances to electricity (i.e. vehicles, space heating, water heating).
-The Healdsburg Electric Dept. provides low-carbon electricity to our customers that will continue to decline in carbon intensity to meet California’s mandate of carbon-free electricity by 2045.
-In order to avoid future greenhouse gas emissions, a reach code that promotes electrification can minimize GHG impacts.
+The City is taking strides to reduce greenhouse gas emissions in our buildings by way of electrification.
+Electrification is the process of converting fossil fuel operated equipment and appliances to electricity (i.e., vehicles, space heating, water heating).
+The Healdsburg Electric Department provides low-carbon electricity to our customers that will continue to decline in carbon intensity to meet California’s mandate of carbon-free electricity by 2045.
+In order to avoid future greenhouse gas emissions, an electrification reach code can minimize GHG impacts in new construction.

 What is a Reach Code?

 In California, Title 24 of the Code of Regulations sets the building code standards for all jurisdictions statewide.
 The Energy Code (Part 6 of Title 24) regulates building energy efficiency such as building insulation, heating and cooling systems, and lighting.
-Local governments can adopt more stringent energy efficiency requirements through the development of reach codes.
+The Green Building Standards Code (Part 11 of Title 24) regulates energy efficiency, water efficiency, conservation, material conservation, resource efficiency, and environmental quality.
+Local governments can adopt more stringent requirements through the development of reach codes.

-Electric space and water heating: Requires electric heating appliances (i.e. heat-pump water and space heating) in homes but allow for gas for cooking, fireplaces and pool heaters.
+Electric space and water heating: Requires electric heating appliances (i.e. heat-pump space, water, and pool heating) in new buildings.
+The policy allows natural gas for cooking and decorative fireplaces.

 What building types does the reach code apply to?

 - New construction single family residential

 - New construction of a detached accessory dwelling unit